earlence-security/minTAP/artifact/README.md

 ## Data sets
 Among the crawled IFTTT rules, in this artifact we are using 554 IFTTT rules that contain filter code.
 The filter code files are in JavaScript.
 #  Installation
-Please follow the following instructions for installing and running the docker machines.
+Please follow the following instructions for installing and running the docker machine.

 ```

 ```

 # Experiment workflow